 Listening: Listening for Gist & Detail B2 - Lesson 1: Understanding the Main Ideas & Supporting Details of Complex Speech on Concrete & Abstract Topics

-B2 Listening for Gist & Detail: Main Ideas & Supporting Details
+B2 Listening: Main Ideas & Supporting Details

-2. Concrete Topic: The Benefits of a Local Market
+Example 1 (Concrete Topic): Benefits of a Local Market

 "While supermarkets offer convenience, shopping at a local market like Phsar Leu in Siem Reap has two significant benefits.
 Firstly, the food is often fresher and more flavorful.
 For instance, you can buy vegetables that were picked from a farm just that morning, which makes a huge difference in taste.
-Secondly, it supports the local economy3 directly.
+Secondly, it supports the local economy directly.
 Instead of giving your money to a large international corporation, you are putting it directly into the hands of local farmers and small business owners, which strengthens the entire community."

-Use your notes to answer the following:
+Use your notes to answer:

 1. What is the first main benefit mentioned?